IBM/build-custom-stt-model-with-diarization/README.md

 This Code Pattern is part of the series [Extracting Textual Insights from Videos with IBM Watson]()

+One of the features of Watson Speech to Text is the capability to detect different speakers from the audio also known as speaker diarization.
+In this code pattern, we will showcase the speaker diarization capabilities of Watson Speech to Text by training a custom language model with a corpus text file which will train the model with ‘Out of Vocabulary’ words and a custom acoustic model with the audio files (extracted in the previous code pattern of the series) which will train the model with ‘Accent’ detection, in a python flask runtime.

-In this code pattern, given a corpus file and audio recordings of a meeting or classroom, we train custom language and acoustic speech to text model to transcribe audios to get diarized textual output.
+In this code pattern, given a corpus file and audio recordings of a meeting or classroom, we train custom language and acoustic speech to text model to transcribe audios to get speaker diarized output.

 >Speaker Diarization is a process of extracting multiple speakers information from an audio.
 [Learn more](https://en.wikipedia.org/wiki/Speaker_diarisation)